Home / Florida Bankruptcy Relief Lawyer

 Chapter 13 bankruptcy also provides the opportunity to save your home from foreclosure.
 When you file Ch.
 13 bankruptcy, foreclosure proceedings are automatically stopped (including foreclosure sales) and you may cure the mortgage arrears over the duration of your Ch.
 13 payment plan.

-My job as your bankruptcy attorney is to understand your situation, circumstances, and goals so that your case is planned, drafted, and filed in a way that leads to a smooth path to discharge.
+My job as your bankruptcy attorney is to understand your sichtuation, circumstances, and goals so that your case is planned, drafted, and filed in a way that leads to a smooth path to discharge.
 I also provide a wall between you and your creditors.
 Hiring a bankruptcy attorney saves you the hassle and stress of dealing with harassing phone calls from creditors and provides peace of mind during throughout the bankruptcy process.
 If any of your creditors resume collection activity after the bankruptcy is filed, I will represent you in making sure they are punished for doing so and ensure that they never do it again.

 1222 SE 47th St